School and College Transport

 Apply for Home to School Transport here.

 Pupils may be allowed to occupy spare seats on school buses as a temporary concession even though they do not satisfy the criteria referred to above.
 No charges are currently imposed by the Authority for providing transport in such cases.
 Concessions may have to be withdrawn at short notice and are not provided on local bus service transport.
+Concessionary transport applications are required each academic year and applications will be accepted from 1st July for the following academic year.
+Please note that concessionary transport will not be allocated until mid September each year.

 Apply for Home to School Transport - Concessionary here.